The nature of assembly bias - III. Observational properties: Conclusions

-This latter model, which constitutes a discrete formalism when counting galaxies within a cylinder or haloes within spheres, does not reproduce the original luminosity or mass functions since it actually measures the crowding around galaxies.
-However, it is correlated with the smooth density field approach of Paper I. Therefore, both formalisms are associated with the fact that the mass of peaks that did not collapse on to haloes will not be an appropiate proxy for the peak height.
-It is likely that low-mass haloes in high density environments show their growth truncated by the gravitational effects of their (massive) neighbours.
-Our results indicate that this also affects the growth of the stellar mass in galaxies in addition to the growth of dark matter haloes.
-This could induce a misclassification of galaxies in theoretical models to populate haloes, such as HOD, because using virial mass instead of proper peak height.
+This latter model, which constitutes a discrete formalism when counting neighbour haloes within cylinders, does not reproduce the original mass functions since it actually measures the crowding around central galaxies.
+However, it is reasonably correlated with the smooth density field approach of Paper I. Therefore, both formalisms help us reach the same conclusion, that the virial mass of dark matter halos sometimes is not appropriate as a proxy for the peak height.
+It is likely that low-mass haloes in high density environments show their growth truncated by the gravitational effects of their massive neighbours.
+Our results indicate that this phenomenon also affects the growth of galaxies in addition to the growth of their host dark matter haloes.
+This might induce a misclassification of galaxies in theoretical models to populate haloes, such as the Halo Occupation Distribution (HOD), because of using virial mass instead of proper peak height.

 These results will be of high importance for the next generation of galaxy surveys, such as LSST.
 The huge amount of information available will allow us to measure the clustering amplitude of galaxies with significant statistics at Mpc scales.
 Therefore, as we show in this paper, it will be absolutely necessary to model the effect of the environment on the two-halo regime in order to understand its role in the formation and evolution of haloes and galaxies.
 Theoretical models will have to include this phenomenon in order to reproduce the observational data with high accuracy in the new era of precision cosmology.